Lesson 4: Searching for Patents

 Main group 16 (Spinning-top games)

-Augmenting a keyword search with CPC searching may seem like extra work, but patent examiners make heavy use of these codes in their prior art searching, which means that learning to use CPC codes in the patent search process can better help you navigate the literature on their terms.
-Understanding and using CPC is therefore essential for patentability, freedom to operate, and validity/invalidity searches, but can also helpfully define the scope of a technology for a state of the art or landscape search, and can also unearth invaluable patent literature for the design process.
+Augmenting a keyword search with CPC searching may seem like extra work, but patent examiners make heavy use of these codes in their prior art searching, which means that learning to use CPC codes in the patent search process can help you navigate the literature on their terms.
+Understanding and using CPC is essential for patentability, freedom to operate, and validity/invalidity searches, but can also helpfully define the scope of a technology for a state of the art or landscape search, and can also unearth invaluable patent literature for the design process.

 One way to get to know the CPC system is to experiment with Espacenet’s Classification Search feature, which allows you to search on keywords within the classification definitions and to navigate through the levels of classification by clicking headings, starting with lettered Sections at the top level.
 An advantage of viewing CPC codes in this way is that you can see neighboring classifications, which may turn out to be just as relevant or even more relevant for your search.